Popular Mobilization Forces: 2025 PMF Reform Bill

+Iran War

+On 14 March 2026, a faction of the IRI, Kataib Hezbollah, launched a drone that breached the air defenses of the Camp Victory base and managed to strike it.

+On 17 March 2026, the Saraya Awliya al-Dam faction of the IRI published footage of a reconnaissance drone flying above the US embassy compound in Baghdad.
+According to an observer, the footage is consistent with the footage obtained from a fiber optic drone, suggesting that the group had acquired such advanced technology.
+On 21 March 2026 the Ashab al-Kahf faction of the IRI claimed responsibility for killing a French soldier in an attack on a base in Iraq, and on the same day set the Camp Victory base ablaze.

+On 25 March 2026 an AN/MPQ-64 Sentinel along with a Black Hawk were struck at the Victory Base Complex in Bahgdad by an IRI fiber optic drone as part of the Iran war.

+On 28 March 2026, it was reported that the Iranian-backed militia had begun mobilizing forces to Iran amid the 2026 Iran war.
+Videos showed a convoy on its way, later spotted at Khorramshahr in southwestern Iran.

 Terrorism

 Kata'ib Hezbollah, one of the forces of the PMF, is listed by Japan's Public Security Intelligence Agency as a terrorist organization.
-The United Arab Emirates also classifies it as terrorist.
+The United Arab Emirates also classifies it as terrorist group.
 Kata'ib Hezbollah was designated a terrorist entity in 2009 by the United States.
 Its leader, Abu Mahdi al-Muhandis, was also designated a terrorist.
 In March 2019, U.S. designated Harakat al-Nujaba and its leader Akram al-Ka'abi Specially Designated Global Terrorists (SDGT).
 In 2020, Asa'ib Ahl al-Haq, a powerful Iran-backed militia, part of the PMF, was designated as a Foreign Terrorist Organization by the United States.
 In November 2023, U.S. added PMF militia Kata'ib Sayyid al-Shuhada to its list of Specially Designated Global Terrorists.
 In June 2024, Ansar Allah al-Awfiya was designated as a terrorist organization, following several attacks on U.S. bases in the region including the Tower 22 drone attack.

+Involvement in suppressing protests

-Involvement in 2019–2021 Iraqi protests
+2019–2021 Iraqi protests

 During the 2019–2021 Iraqi protests, which called for the end of the sectarian political system, some militias associated with PMF took part in violently suppressing the protests by using live bullets, marksmen, hot water, hot pepper gas and tear gas against protesters, leading to over 1,000 deaths and over 30,000 injuries.